 Given the pronounced need and (rare) time to plan, it’s baffling that the administration never requested an additional dime from a Congress that is otherwise obsessed with the border.
 The calculation could have been to attempt to force Congress’ hand, but the predictable outcome was the slate of House bills that recently emerged aimed only at halting bipartisan negotiations and ending asylum.

-The seemingly obvious answer is that the Biden administration needs to ask Congress to appropriate emergency money to rectify the capacity constraints of our border infrastructure, processing centers, nonprofits, and staff.
+The seemingly obvious answer is that the Biden administration needs to ask Congress to appropriate emergency border funding to rectify the capacity constraints of our border infrastructure, processing centers, nonprofits, and staff.
 If the administration’s predictions are correct, we will surpass 1 million encounters in fewer than two months, a number that scared nearly all Republicans into funding an emergency supplemental bill a few years ago.

 In 2019, the former acting director of the Office of Management and Budget asked President Trump for help dealing with the migration needs on the border.
 That request stated, in part: